esikmalazman/esikmalazman/README.md

-<h1> Hello, Ikmal Azman here </h1>
+<h1> Hello, I'm Ikmal Azman </h1>

 - Software Engineer based in London with 3 years of start-up experience mainly in iOS Engineering.
-I worked on applications for Edutech, Social Media, Food Delivery industry.
+I worked on applications for Edutech, Social Media, and the Food Delivery industry.
-- Keen in 👨‍💻 User Experience and Interface Design for digital products, 👓 Augmented Reality and 🤖 Machine Learning.
 - Find me on [LinkedIn](https://www.linkedin.com/in/esikmalazman/) 🤝 or [Twitter](https://twitter.com/esikmalazman) 🦅

 <br>